Stage fright: Effects

 When someone starts to feel the sensation of being scared or nervous they start to experience anxiety.
 According to a Harvard Mental Health Letter, "Anxiety usually has physical symptoms that may include a racing heart, a dry mouth, a shaky voice, blushing, trembling, sweating, lightheadedness, and nausea".
 It triggers the body to activate its sympathetic nervous system.
 This process takes place when the body releases adrenaline into the blood stream causing a chain of reactions to occur.
 This bodily response is known as the "fight or flight" syndrome, a naturally occurring process in the body done to protect itself from harm.
 "The neck muscles contract, bringing the head down and shoulders up, while the back muscles draw the spine into a concave curve.
 This, in turn, pushes the pelvis forward and pulls the genitals up, slumping the body into a classic fetal position".
+This is also noted to have effects on sexual performance and physiology, which can be sometimes attributed to psychological barriers.

 In trying to resist this position, the body will begin to shake in places such as the legs and hands.
 Several other things happen besides this.
 Muscles in the body contract, causing them to be tense and ready to attack.
 Second, "blood vessels in the extremities constrict".
 This can leave a person with the feeling of cold fingers, toes, nose, and ears.
 Constricted blood vessels also gives the body extra blood flow to the vital organs.

+Negative emotionality indicated more than 50% of individual variations in performance anxiety in musicians, according to research on performance anxiety and the roles of personality and experience in musicians.
+Additionally, a discussion revealed that many years of formal education might counteract the performance anxiety linked to personality type.
+Given various conditions, performance anxiety reduced with time, indicating that the diary style of self-monitoring may have therapeutic benefits.